ThatGuyVanquish/OS_Assignment4_Tests/README.md

 3) Execution:
-    i) Use as4_test to run the tests as they are ii) Use the -p flag to generate extra prints which might be helpful to some.
+    i) Use as4_test to run the tests as they are ii) Use the -p flag to generate extra prints which might be helpful to some. iii) Use the -seek or -random flags to run only -seek or -random (Obviously using both flags runs everything anyways)

 ### Edge cases:
 #### Seek: